Skip to main content

 woman-confetti-content-studio

-So, Content Studio is user-friendly, visually appealing, and responsive—mixed with powerful publishing, handy collaboration, and easy third-party integrations.
 Are there any features left you didn’t know about?
 Let’s see if you were aware of these hidden gems.

 Working with images can be a tedious affair—making several versions in an image editor, to be displayed in different places on your digital experiences.
 Boring and time-consuming.
 In Content Studio you upload an image once.
 Period.

-“What in blazes is a focal point,” you ask?
 Imagine that you have several aspect ratios for a given image to be presented on your websites and apps.
-Where an ordinary CMS would have you produce several versions of the same image—landscape, portrait, and so on—Content Studio simply lets you choose a point on the image to be the focus of every rendering.
+An ordinary CMS would have you produce several versions of the same image—landscape, portrait, and so on.

 Enonic Content Studio Focal Point

-If you have a vertical image of a giraffe, a designated 3:1 aspect ratio will chop that neck off without thinking twice.
-In the olden days you would have to launch your image editor and manually edit the giraffe’s head into 3:1 country.
-In Content Studio, however, all you need to do is to assign that focal point and the system will handle the rest—for every rendition.
+If you have a vertical image of a giraffe, a designated 3:1 aspect ratio will chop that head off.
+In the olden days you would have to launch your external image editor and manually edit the giraffe’s head into 3:1 country.

 An efficient way to work is to type fast on your keyboard, never letting your flow be interrupted by occasional uses of the mouse.
 But to navigate a graphical user interface with your keyboard is no simple matter of pushing arrows, you also need to use keyboard shortcuts.

-Luckily, Content Studio features a nice list of keyboard shortcuts, familiar to anyone with experience in Windows or Mac OS—like Ctrl + S / ⌘ + S for saving.
+Luckily, Content Studio features a nice list of keyboard shortcuts, familiar to anyone with experience in Windows or Mac OS—like Ctrl+S / ⌘+S for saving.
 Here is a small selection:

 Action